eldskald/godot4-cel-shader/README.md

 ## Instructions

-Just put [cel-shader-base.gdshader](src/cel-shader-base.gdshader) and the [includes](src/includes) folder on your project, on the same folder.
+You need to put everything on the [src](src) folder on your project, on the same folder.
 Then, go to Project Settings > Shader Globals and set the following:

 ```
 float specular_smoothness = 0.05